 All outgoing, university-related international travel is suspended.
 This includes travel related to teaching, research or grant activity, internships, conferences and presentations, performances and athletics.

 Domestic Travel Restrictions

 Be mindful of personal domestic travel and bringing visitors to campus.
-Other parts of the country have declared states of emergency as they work to contain COVID-19.
 Be sure to follow CDC recommendations and your health care provider’s guidance if you experience viral symptoms, especially if you have traveled recently.